ORNL/cpp-proposals-pub/conjugated/conjugated.md

 # Revision history

-* Revision 0 to be submitted for the post-Kona mailing 2023/11/15
+* Revision 0 was submitted for the post-Kona mailing on 2023/11/15.

+* Revision 1 will be submitted for the post-Tokyo mailing on 2024/04/16.

+    * Add explanation to Wording section
+        (actual wording change is not affected)

+    * Minor revisions of non-wording material

+    * Add link to implementation

+    * Change title and abstract, to emphasize that delaying this until after C++26 would be a breaking change

 # Abstract